 The BRMC is established with the objective of assisting the Board in overseeing and ensuring that the Bank's corporate objectives are supported by a sound risk strategy and an effective risk management framework that is appropriate to the nature, scale and complexity of its activities.
-In fulfilling its role, the BRMC oversees the Senior Management's activities in managing risks (which cover, among others, credit, market, liquidity, operational, compliance, technology, cybersecurity and environmental, social and governance risks), as well as ensures compliance with regulations.
+In fulfilling its role, the BRMC oversees the Senior Management's activities in managing risks (which cover, among others, credit, market, liquidity, operational, compliance, financial crime risk, technology, cybersecurity, and environmental, social and governance risks (including climate risk)), as well as ensures compliance with regulations.
 This includes promoting a sound compliance, corporate governance and risk awareness culture within the Bank; and reviewing risk and compliance strategies, policies and methodologies, as well as related matters.